AbhayJoshi-Dev/CyrusAssignment/README.md

 A Fps demo with enemy spawning through json parsing and health/damage system

+#### How to Build:
+Project uses Unreal Version 5.6 and written in C++, to build the project
+- Right mouse click on the uproject file
+- Generate visual studio project files
+- open and build the solution

 ### Features:

 #### Json Web request and parsing: